ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 Its value is the Additional Authenticated Data encryption parameter value computed in Step 14 of {{Section 5.1 of RFC7516}} (Message Encryption).

-Despite similarities to ECDH-ES, this specification does not use the `apu` and `apv` header parameters, which are described in {{Section 4.6.1 of RFC7518}}.

 ## Encapsulated Keys {#encapsulated-keys}

 HPKE encapsulated key is defined in {{Section 5 of I-D.ietf-hpke-hpke}}.